 First of all, ensuring that your website is accessible to your patients is a great idea.
 There’s no point in optimizing your online presence if your prospective patients don’t understand what you’re offering.
-To do it right, though, you’ll want to hire a person who specializes in English-to-Spanish translation.
+To do it right, though, you’ll want to hire a person who specializes in English-to-Spanish translation—specifically, someone who is well versed in medical terminology in both languages.
 In other words, don’t rely on Google or any other translation software to do the work for you.
 Otherwise, you may end up with incorrect grammar (or worse) on your website—without even knowing it.

 What if a patient writes me a thank-you letter that I’d like to feature as a testimonial on my website?
 If the patient has filled out a testimonial release form, does that completely cover me from a legal/HIPAA perspective?

 If the patient isn’t aware that you might intend to use this type of letter as a public-facing testimonial, you could potentially run into legal trouble.
 The patient needs to be aware of your intent to use a testimonial for marketing purposes.

 Is hiring an SEO company or agency worth the money?

 Unfortunately, there’s simply no across-the-board answer to this question.
 It depends on your company’s goals—as well as the quality of the agency and the results it is able to deliver for you.
 In some cases, outsourcing SEO can return extremely valuable results; in others, not so much.

 Where can I access Google Analytics and Google Search Console?